llnw/llnw-edgefunctions-runtimes/sample-functions/python3/markdown-to-html/README.md

 Parameters
 =====================
 This function requires two parameters, `path` and `doc`, which can be provided in either the Environment Variables or in the query string.
-The optional parameters `ext` and `format` can also be provided by either approach.
+The optional parameters `ext`, `format` and `encode` can also be provided by either approach.

 * `path` = the fully-qualified path to the converted file(s)
 * `doc` = a comma-separated list of input filenames (without extensions); documents are concatenated in the response in the order listed